onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 requirements defined for the selected file(s), which are used to automatically manage the file data replication according to logical rules.

-The rules can be put down using a visual block-based expression editor.
-These rules are evaluated against the QoS parameters assigned to different supporting storages in order to determine where the replicas should be stored.

-![screen-feature-qos-visual][]

-Below the requirement, there is information what storages match the requirement and an action that copies the expression in textual form, to be reused when creating a new requirement or using the [REST API][33].

-![screen-feature-qos-visual-match][]

-Expressions can be entered in the textual form.
-They are converted to block form upon confirmation, and then can be further edited.

-![screen-feature-qos-text][]

-If the selected files have any QoS requirements defined, they are displayed on the list along with their status of fulfillment, matching storages and other information.
-It is possible to remove selected QoS requirements, unless they are inherited from any parent directory.

-![screen-feature-qos-requirements][]

 ### Rename

 Basic operation used to change the file name.